IBM/ToDoBackend/DatabaseWorkshop.md

 	}
 ```

-Again, the logic is similar to before but with some added error handling for fetching from the database incase the `id` doesn't exist.
+Again, the logic is similar to before but with some added error handling for fetching from the database in case the `id` doesn't exist.

-### 10. Remove todoStore variable
+### 10. Remove the todoStore property

-The final step is to remove the `todoStore` variable definition from the top of the `App`class within `Application.swift`.
+The final step is to remove the `todoStore` property definition from the top of the `App`class within `Application.swift` as it is no longer needed.

 ### 11. Running the Tests